msettimi13/ConflictPractice/README.md

 3. JavaScript

 ## Installation, etc.
-				cd
- to the location of your choice, and then
+`cd` to the location of your choice, and then `git clone`.
-				git clone
 Hack away!

 ## License
 MIT